dxw/playbook/_includes/sections/working-here/managing-your-day-to-day-work.md

 #### Working days

-##### Monday to Thursday
+##### Client days

-**Client facing**: We charge clients “time and materials” for the work we do, based on a
-[per person day rate](https://assets.digitalmarketplace.service.gov.uk/g-cloud-10/documents/92768/432689933684667-sfia-rate-card-2018-05-23-1413.pdf).
+We charge clients “time and materials” for the work we do, based on a [per person day rate](https://assets.digitalmarketplace.service.gov.uk/g-cloud-10/documents/92768/432689933684667-sfia-rate-card-2018-05-23-1413.pdf).

-We generally schedule team members to work on particular projects for a whole sprint at a time, and track and bill that time in half days and whole days.
+We generally schedule team members to work on particular projects for a whole two week sprint at a time, and track and bill that time in half days and whole days.
 Delivery leads work with the finance team to track and invoice the time of the team; having regularly patterned working helps the process to run as smoothly as possible, without confusion and without taking more time than needed.
 Any working arrangement needs to make it straightforward to track, report and invoice for your time.

 When working on a project we work as a single multi-disciplinary team.
 We’re often working on phases of projects where there’s a lot of unknowns and a lot of